 Auto-pack.
 StixCut fills a sheet from your library automatically using a bin-packing algorithm.
 Liene Photo has no equivalent.
 For bulk printing sessions - running through a library of 50+ sticker designs - auto-pack saves meaningful time.

 No account, no internet dependency.
-Liene Photo requires a Liene account and an internet connection for core functionality.
-StixCut requires neither.
+StixCut requires no account or login for local use.
+It also does not depend on cloud services for library browsing, layout, tracing, printing, or cutting.
 For production environments with strict network policies, offline workflows, or users who simply don't want another app-linked account, this matters.

 Which one is right for you

-Use Liene Photo if you want to print from your phone or tablet, you're starting out and want built-in templates to work from, you want text and shape editing tools inside the printing app, or AI-assisted image creation is part of your workflow.
+Use Liene Photo if you want the official Liene-maintained app, you print from your phone or tablet, you're starting out and want built-in art and starter templates to work from, you want text and shape editing tools inside the printing app, or AI-assisted image creation is part of your workflow.

-Use StixCut if you work on macOS with your own artwork, you need precise cut path control or SVG cut paths, you want perf-cut or peel tab support, you're cutting materials other than Liene paper, you're running a higher-volume operation and want auto-pack and multi-printer support, or you want an app that works completely offline without an account.
+Use StixCut if you work on macOS or Windows with your own artwork, you need precise cut path control or SVG cut paths today, you want reusable templates, you want perf-cut or peel tab support today, you're cutting materials other than Liene paper, you're running a higher-volume operation and want auto-pack and multi-printer support, or you want an app that works completely offline without an account.